Editor’s Note: This post was updated on November 29, 2018, for accuracy and comprehensiveness. It was originally published on March 29, 2017.

-Put simply, knowing your exact body composition values offers you a glimpse of what your existing body weight is made up of.
-After all, it’s not about how much you weigh or your weight’s relationship to your age or height.
-It’s more important to learn how much of your weight is made up of fat, water, bones, and muscle.
+Testing your body composition offers you a glimpse of what your existing body weight is made up of.
+After all, it’s not about a number on a scale or your weight’s relationship to your age or height.
+It’s more important to learn how much of your body weight is made up of fat, water, bones, and muscle.

 Big Gain #1: You reduce your cardiometabolic risk.

-In a study of 12,386 normal-weight Korean adults, the researchers found that having high body fat percentage is associated with increased cardiometabolic risks (i.e., high blood pressure, high cholesterol levels) even when factoring in abdominal obesity (belly fat).
+In a study of 12,386 normal-weight Korean adults, the researchers found that having high body fat percentage is associated with increased cardiometabolic risks (i.e., high blood pressure, high cholesterol levels).

 What This Means For You

-If you’re curious about the normal body fat percentage levels, it typically varies depending on your source but these ranges are recommended:
+If you’re curious about the normal body fat percentage levels, here is a good general guideline:

 Big Gain #2: You reduce your chances of suffering from issues associated with high cholesterol.